Watershed stroke: Deep watershed infarcts

 Hemodynamic impairment is thought to be the cause of deep watershed infarcts, characterized by a rosary-like pattern.
 However new studies have shown that microembolism might also contribute to the development of deep watershed infarcts.
 The dual contribution of hemodynamic impairment and microembolism would result in different treatment for patients with these specific infarcts.

 Basilar artery (BA) stenting

 While intracranial artery stenting is used for same side stroke prevention, basilar artery stenting may help to improve parallel, accessory blood flow.
 The stent may also lead to termination of recurrent middle cerebral artery (MCA) strokes.

 Penumbra imaging

 The area around the damaged ischemia is known as the penumbra.
 This viable area has the ability to regenerate with the help of pharmacological treatment however most patients with penumbra are left untreated.
 New research is being conducted in metabolic suppression, direct energy delivery, and selective drug delivery to help salvage this area of the brain after a stroke.

 CLEVSRKNC peptide

-This new drug has been shown to home to ischemic stroke tissue as well as apoptotic neuronal cells of the penumbra region.
+CLEVSRKNC peptide, a new drug, has been shown to home to ischemic stroke tissue as well as apoptotic neuronal cells of the penumbra region.
 This discovery may help in creating selective drug delivery for stroke patients.